yazeex/Restaurant-System/README.md

 4.Choose the download method:
 - click on the link "No thanks, just start my download" at the bottom of the page.

+5.Save the file:
+- The download of the file `mysql-connector-java-x.x.xx.zip` will begin.
+Save the file to the desired folder on your computer.

+6.Extract the file:
+- Once the download is complete, extract the compressed file.
+Inside the folder, you will find the `mysql-connector-java-x.x.xx.jar` file.

+7.Add the file to your project:
+- If you are working on a Java project, add the `JAR` file to your project's build path (classpath).
+You can do this manually or using tools like Maven or Gradle.